MyCryptoCheckout/wordpress/readme.txt

 * New currency: Monaco MCO
 * New currency: TenXPay PAY
 * New currency: Pundi X Token PNXS
+* Default payment timer for new installs is now 2 hours instead of 6.

 = 2.12 20180713 =